MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 All client packages share a *Core* package named `azcore`.
 This package constructs the HTTP pipeline with its ordered set of policies, ensuring that all client packages behave consistently.

 - When an HTTP request is sent, all policies run in the order in which they were added to the pipeline before the request is sent to the HTTP endpoint.
 These policies typically add request headers or log the outgoing HTTP request.
 - After the Azure service responds, all policies run in the reverse order before the response returns to your code.
 Most policies ignore the response, but the logging policy records the response.
-The retry policy might re-issue the request, which makes your app more resilient to network failures.
+The retry policy might re-issue the request, making your app more resilient to network failures.

 Each policy is provided with the needed request or response data together with any necessary context for running the policy.
 The policy completes its operation with the given data and then passes control to the next policy in the pipeline.